 The spotless beaches and leafy palm trees swaying in the tropical heat fool you into thinking that nothing is amiss.
 The island of Vaadhoo, however, keeps a secret until the sun sinks into the Indian Ocean: bioluminescence.
 Nighttime bathing in a sea of sparkling aquatic stars is as unique as it is mystifying.
 Only visible under the cloak of darkness, this natural wonder occurs when plankton enters in contact with the warm air, producing a light show of mesmerising blue and green hues on the water’s surface.

-All of the hotels pride themselves on having access to an array of watersports including kayaking, paddle boarding or even surfing, if there are enough waves.
-For a different spin on yoga sign up for a class, grab a paddle board and stretch out on the ocean.
-There’s no excuse to shake off that beach sand and be a tad more adventurous than only exploring the beach bar cocktail list.
+All of the hotels pride themselves on having access to an array of watersports including kayaking, paddle boarding or even surfing; if there are enough waves.
+For a different spin on yoga, sign up for a class, grab a paddle board and stretch out on the ocean.

 Disconnect on an uninhabited island

-Become a real life castaway, albeit with a scheduled return time, on one of the many uninhabited islands.
-What could be a better remedy for stress or the burdens of information overload than having an island to yourself?
+Become a real life castaway – albeit with a scheduled return time – on one of the many uninhabited islands.
+What could be a better remedy for stress or the burdens of information overload than a secluded tropical island?
 Trips can be organised with your hotel or through one of the many travel agencies.
-Beware: the idea of staying overnight may seem a tantalising idea, but sometimes the changing tides would mean that your exclusive paradise would be shared with a few aquatic neighbours.
+Beware: the idea of staying a night may seem a tantalising idea, but sometimes the changing tides mean that your exclusive paradise can be flooded overnight.

 Go fishing on a dhoni

 After all that action spoil that weary body by indulging yourself with a well deserved spa day.
-Sitting on bamboo stilts above the invitingly vivid sea or nestled in the middle of a deep blue lagoon – The Maldives’ take on extravagant spa centres can stand toe-to-toe with any luxury heavy hitters the world has to offer.
-With their extensive range of therapies including hydro pools, steam rooms, saunas, herbal spas and beautifully serene views – soothe your body and soul in one of these unforgettable escapes.
+Sitting on bamboo stilts above the invitingly vivid sea or nestled in the middle of a deep blue lagoon – The Maldives’ take on extravagant spa centres can stand toe-to-toe with the best of the best.
+For instance, their extensive range of therapies including hydro pools, steam rooms, saunas, herbal spas and beautifully serene views are some of the best in the world.